 Our operations to date have been limited primarily to conducting research and development activities for setmelanotide.
-To date, we have not generated significant product revenue and have financed our operations primarily through the proceeds received from the sales of common and preferred stock, asset sales, as well as capital contributions from the former parent company, Rhythm Holdings LLC.
+To date, we have generated less than \$15.0 million of revenue from product sales and we have financed our operations primarily through the proceeds received from the sales of common and preferred stock, asset sales, as well as capital contributions from the former parent company, Rhythm Holdings LLC.
 From August 2015 through August 2017, we raised aggregate net proceeds of \$80.8 million through our issuance of series A preferred stock.
-Since our initial public offering, or IPO, on October 10, 2017 and our underwritten follow-on offerings through February 2021, we have raised aggregate net proceeds of approximately \$611.4 million through the issuance of our common stock after deducting underwriting discounts, commissions and offering related transaction costs.
+Since our initial public offering, or IPO, on October 10, 2017 and our underwritten follow-on offerings through October 2022, we have raised aggregate net proceeds of approximately \$742.6 million through the issuance of our common stock after deducting underwriting discounts, commissions and offering related transaction costs.
 We also received \$100.0 million from an asset sale, specifically in connection with the sale of our PRV.
 In December 2021, we entered into an Exclusive License Agreement with RareStone Group Ltd., and received \$7.0 million in connection with the execution of that agreement.
+In June 2022, we entered into the RIFA (as defined below) with entities managed by HealthCare Royalty and received cumulative proceeds of \$74.8 million, net of certain transaction costs at closing.

 We will not generate significant revenue from product sales until we are able to successfully establish a marketing and commercialization infrastructure for IMCIVREE.
-IMCIVREE became commercially available to patients 6 years of age and older with obesity due to POMC, PCSK1 or LEPR deficiency in the U.S. in the first quarter of 2021 and following marketing authorizations in the EU and Great Britain, we are pursuing a country-by-country strategy to establish market access and reimbursement for IMCIVREE in several countries.
-As noted above, during March, 2022, we treated the first patients with IMCIVREE in France under the paid early access program.
+IMCIVREE became commercially available to patients 6 years of age and older with obesity due to POMC, PCSK1 or LEPR deficiency in the U.S. in the first quarter of 2021 and patients 6 years of age and older with obesity due to BBS during June 2022.
+Following marketing authorizations in the EU and Great Britain, we are pursuing a country-by-country strategy to establish market access and reimbursement for IMCIVREE in several countries.
+During March 2022, we treated the first patients with IMCIVREE in France under the paid early access program and we treated the first patients with IMCIVREE in Germany during June 2022.
 We expect to continue to fund our operations through the sale of equity, debt financings or other sources.
 We intend to build our own marketing and commercial sales infrastructure and we may enter into collaborations with other parties for certain markets outside the United States.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms, or at all.
 If we fail to raise capital or enter into such other arrangements as, and when, needed, we may have to significantly delay, scale back or discontinue the development or commercialization of setmelanotide.

-As of March 31, 2022 we had an accumulated deficit of \$581.7 million.
-Our net losses were \$52.8 million, and our net income was \$43.8 million, for the three months ended March 31, 2022 and 2021, respectively.
+As of September 30, 2022, we had an accumulated deficit of \$667.6 million.
+Our net losses were \$40.9 million, \$35.1 million, \$138.6 million, and \$26.7 million for the three and nine months ended September 30, 2022 and 2021, respectively.
 We expect to continue to incur significant expenses and increasing operating losses over the foreseeable future.
 We expect our expenses will increase substantially in connection with our ongoing activities, as we: